Bristol-Cyber-Security-Group/testbed-os/docs/src/clustering_mode.md

 The `host.json` file contains the necessary information for the TestbedOS host(s) and `mode.json` determines how the current host will behave (standalone, main, or client).
 These files must exist before a deployment can be run.
 As part of the installation process, the `host.json` file and the `mode.json` file will be created in `/var/lib/testbedos/config/`.

-The ``setup.sh`` script, which is executed as part of the [Quick Installation](welcome.md#quick-installation), configures  both of the `host.json` and `mode.json` files for a singleton host and places them in `/var/lib/testbedos/config/` automatically.
+[The Ansible installation](welcome.md#quick-installation), configures  both of the `host.json` and `mode.json` files for a singleton host and places them in `/var/lib/testbedos/config/` automatically.

 ### Singleton Mode or the Main Host